 The Chinese Yuan Renminbi is accepted by nearly every major betting site in the world.
 Most sites also accept the Hong Kong dollar.
 The deposit methods accepted by these companies are designed to work with the most popular Chinese banking options.
 Local bank transfers, online e-wallets, Asia365, AsiaPay88 and many more are accepted.

-Most deposit methods require you to have a bank account.
+Most Chinese friendly deposit methods require you to have a bank account.
 I would recommend setting one up even if you’re not particularly fond of banks.
 It will make the entire process so much more convenient as you can send and receive money electronically without having to leave the house.

 The Great Firewall

 China isn’t particularly interested in tracking down and prosecuting individual gamblers playing online from home.
-Instead, an internet censorship program is used to block access to known gaming websites.
+Instead, an internet censorship program is used to block access to known gambling websites.
 If you visit your favorite online casino and receive an error message, it probably got caught up in the Great Firewall.

 There are a couple of things you can do to get around this.
 One is to run a search for the name of your website and look for one its alternate domains.
-China-friendly betting websites are aware of the situation and frequently set up new, temporary domains to help customers get around the block.
+China-friendly betting sites are aware of the situation and frequently set up new, temporary domains to help customers get around the block.

 Another option is to use a VPN service to encrypt your internet traffic and get around any internet firewalls.
 VPNs are very easy to set up.
 All you need to do is sign up for an account, install the software and click the “connect” button.
 This will grant you full access to the entire internet.